 Dr. Sapphire McMullan-Fisher Contact Sapphire at FunFungiEcology PO Box 967, Merlynston, Victoria, 3058, Australia

 Having lived in four states and traveled across Australia’s landscapes she has been involved in many of the fungal community groups over the years.
 She has worked with many of these groups to raise the profile of local fungi and the important roles fungi play in our environment.
+She is involved in Habitat Conservation and Management Course and the Victorian Nature Stewards program.
 She particularly enjoys getting out into the bush to discover fungal treasures as often as she can.